ismms-himc/cellranger-aws-pipeline-docs/running_mkfastq_notes.md

                      --csv=cellranger-tiny-bcl-simple-1.2.0.csv
 ```

-We will use the preferred simple csv format.
+We will use the preferred simple csv format to describe how to demultiplex the flowcell.
 See below example:

 ```
 Lane,Sample,Index
 1,test_sample,SI-GA-A3
 ```
+In order to process custom oligos (e.g. ADT/HTO features) will will pass the actual oligo in the simple csv.

 # All mkfastq arguments